Medical Care and Emergency Leave Sample Clauses

 AutoNDA by SimpleDocs

 Medical Care and Emergency Leave.
 An employee is entitled to a leave of absence without pay because of any of the following: A personal illness, injury or medical emergency.
 The death, illness, injury or medical emergency of an individual described in this Article.
 An urgent matter that concerns an individual described in this Article.
-For the purposes of this Article, the individuals referred to in this Article are: the employee’s spouse a parent, step-parent or xxxxxx parent of the employee or the employee’ spouse a child, step-child or xxxxxx child of the employee or the employee’s spouse a grandparent, step-grandparent, grandchild or step-grandchild or the employee or of the employee’s spouse the spouse of a child of the employee the employee’s brother or sister a relative of the employee who is dependent on the employee for care or assistance.
-An employee who wishes to take leave under this section shall advise his or her Hospital that he or she will be doing so. the employee must begin the leave before advising the Hospital, the employee shall advise the Hospital of the leave as soon as possible after beginning it.
-An employee is entitled to take a total of ten days leave under this section each year.
+For the purposes of this Article, the individuals referred to in this Article are: the employee’s spouse a parent, step-parent or xxxxxx parent of the employee or the employee’s spouse a child, step-child or xxxxxx child of the employee or the employee’s spouse a grandparent, step-grandparent, grandchild or step-grandchild of the employee or of the employee’s spouse the spouse of a child of the employee the employee’s brother or sister a relative of the employee who is dependent on the employee for care or assistance.
+An employee who wishes to take leave under this section shall advise his or her Hospital that he or she will be doing so.
+If the employee must begin the leave before advising the Hospital, the employee shall advise the Hospital of the leave as soon as possible after beginning it.
+An employee is entitled to take a total of days’ leave under this section each year.
 If an employee takes any part of a day as leave under this section, the Hospital may deem the employee to have taken one day’s leave on that day for the purposes of this Article.
-The hospital may require an employee who takes leave under this section to provide evidence reasonable in the circumstances that the employee is entitled to the leave.
-Upon the conclusion of an employee’s leave under this Article, the hospital shall reinstate the employee to the position the employee most recently held with the Hospital, if it still exists, or to a comparable position, if it does not.
+The Hospital may require an employee who takes leave under this section to provide evidence reasonable in the circumstances that the employee is entitled to the leave.
+Upon the conclusion of an employee’s leave under this Article, the Hospital shall reinstate the employee to the position the employee most recently held with the Hospital, if it still exists, or to a comparable position, if it does not.

 Medical Care and Emergency Leave.
 Full-Time and Part-Time The following provision will apply to all collective agreements.
 An employee is entitled to a leave of absence without pay because of any of the following: